microsoft/code-with-engineering-playbook/automated-testing/unit-testing/readme.md

 #### Test-Driven Development

-Test-Driven Development (TDD) is less a technique in how your code is designed, but a technique that will lead you to a testable design from the start.
-There are many forms of test-driven development, but the underlying point is that you write your test code first and then write the system under test to match the APIs defined in the test.
+Test-Driven Development (TDD) is less a technique in how your code is designed, but a technique for writing your code that will lead you to a testable design from the start.
+The basic premise of test-driven development is that you write your test code first and then write the system under test to match the test you just wrote.
 This way all the test design is done up front and by the time you finish writing your system code, you are already at 100% test pass rate and test coverage.
+It also guarantees testable design is built into the system since the test was written first!

-One common method of writing a class in a TDD fashion is called Red-Green-Refactor.
-For more information on Red-Green-Refactor and an example into using TDD, see the page on [Test-Driven Development](./tdd.md)
+For more information on TDD and an example, see the page on [Test-Driven Development](./tdd.md)

 ### Best Practices